-If you’re without group health insurance or soon will be, M3’s first step will be to educate you on your options.
-Once you have a solid understanding of your choices, rights, and responsibilities, we can provide you helpful guidance to help you make smart insurance decisions that fit your needs and fall within your budget.
+If you’re without group health insurance or soon will be, M3 can help educate you on your options and provide guidance on smart insurance decisions that fit your needs and fall within your budget.

 You may be able to customize your individual plan by choosing deductibles, copays, out-of-pocket limits, and provider network physicians.
 The plan may also be portable, moving with you as you change jobs, cities, etc.

 All private health insurance plans offer the same set of essential health benefits, including:

 - Mental health and substance use disorder services (including prescription drugs)